 9:00 AM The mid-morning sun beat us before we could reach the guesthouse.
 It was scorching hot, so we took longer breaks than when we started.

 We spent the rest of the morning indoors recovering from the heat.
 Our room came with a television, so we flicked the channels for a good show.
 We ended up watching cartoons all morning while lying on our beds like we used to do when we were kids.
 Some people would think this was a waste of time because we were on vacation, but who cares.
 We are on vacation.

 That afternoon, I took my book with me to a coffee shop a few blocks down.
 It was a book by Charles Yu called How to Live Safely in a Science Fictional Universe.
 Jeremie had finished reading it and recommended it.

 My younger brother was sitting next to me reading an article on his phone while my dad was on his iPad.
 We sat on bar stools facing the beach.
 Nothing beats reading a book with a view in front of you.

 When it wasn’t too hot anymore, I sat on the sand and continued reading my book there.
 I buried my legs under and raised the book in front of my nose.
 The next thing I knew, the sun was starting to set.

 At 5 in the afternoon, flocks of people gathered by the beach to witness a breathtaking spectacle.
 Several sailboats floated next to each other while the sun started its descent.
 They gracefully danced side by side, forming beautiful shapes on the horizon.

 Once again we are worlds apart.
 Jeremie’s all the way in San Francisco while I wait in Cebu for my visa interview.
 When he was in Singapore, it was easier for me to fly there.
-No visa needed, only the price of purchasing airline tickets.
+No visa is needed, only the price of purchasing airline tickets.

-Four days in this tiny island and I am content to leave.
+After four days on this tiny island, I am content to leave.
 At the end of the trip, I wanted to go home and be alone in my room.
 Drained and exhausted, I needed some time to recharge my batteries.